v3kt0r-87/DXVK-LLVM_MINGW/README.md

-# DXVK – MinGW-LLVM Build with LTO
+# DXVK – MinGW-LLVM Build with Thin LTO
-This is a custom DXVK build compiled using MinGW-LLVM (LLVM 19.1.7) with LTO.
+This is a custom DXVK build compiled using MinGW-LLVM.

 **Built by:** SHANKAR VALLABHAN (v3kt0r-87)
 <br>